 Living in a country where resources are plentiful, we develop “functional fixedness”.
 According to Wikipedia, this is “a cognitive bias that limits a person to use an object only in the way it is traditionally used”.
 Why is this limiting?
 It’s easy to find or rely on the perfect tool or device for every specific use.
 The problem is when you can’t find or simply don’t have access to that tool, that software or that resource.
 This is when many people give up, however, this is usually an opportunity to innovate, invent and solve problems in your business and personal life that can lead to true transformation.

 Growing up in Cuba, functional fixedness wasn’t an option.
 There are no Home Depots, Amazon Prime and supplies of any kind are extremely scarce.
 With time, you learn to see things as what they can be or do and not necessarily as what they were originally designed for.
 First, you learn to transform objects around you, you learn to use the electric motor from the broken washing machine to make a fan and make simple inventions that improve your everyday life.
-Later on, I learned to use this same skill to look at businesses, processes
+Later on, I learned to use this same skill to look at businesses, processes and people and push the functionality of things and the capabilities in people to accomplish amazing results.
+These are some of the skills that winning teams eventually develop.

 The keynote jolts audiences into rethinking business practices and career moves and, in the workshop, we get to work at a deeper level to show people and teams their amazing untapped potential.
 I know for a fact that everyone is creative but resourcefulness, even though it comes natural to some, is a learned skill.
 In some of us, it was a matter of survival, in other cases, it can be taught and learned to continuously improve our outcomes in life and work.